enricoliit/SeeElegans/Readme.txt

+For detailed information and insights about this software, please refer to our accompanying article "See Elegans: simple-to-use, accurate, and automatic 3D detection of neural activity from densely packed neurons".

 Requirements:
 Thi software run on MATLAB and requires Image Processing Toolbox It has been tested on MATLAB 9.12 Image Processing Toolbox 11.5